prashantvk1803/Aps_portfolio.github.io/function.md

 - **Automatic Eviction:** Handles eviction of the least recently used items automatically, maintaining optimal cache size without additional logic.
 - **Order Maintenance:** Efficiently manages usage order, crucial for quick identification and eviction of least recently used items.

-#### Why LRU Cache is Preferred Over Stack

-- **Efficiency in Removing Any Song:** Unlike stacks, which require `O(n)` time complexity for removing arbitrary songs from the history, LRU caches provide `O(1)` time complexity for this operation due to their structured management of cache entries.

 #### Complexity Analysis

 **Stack**